xuperchain/XIP/design/705-protectprivatekey.md

 3.Three RPC interfaces are developed,which are unlocking、locking and obtaining plaintext private key from memory

+4.
-4.（1）The unlocking interface has three parameters: keypath、 passcode and expiredtime.
+(1)The unlocking interface has three parameters: keypath、 passcode and expiredtime.

-（2）Read the address corresponding to the keypath from the local disk.
+(2)Read the address corresponding to the keypath from the local disk.

-（3）The address and passcode obtained are spliced with a salt value to get a string.
+(3)The address and passcode obtained are spliced with a salt value to get a string.

-（4）Hash the string to get the final string.
+(4)Hash the string to get the final string.

-（5）The final string is the key value corresponding to the plaintext private key stored in memory.
+(5)The final string is the key value corresponding to the plaintext private key stored in memory.

-（6）Read the ciphertext private key in keypath, use passcode for AES decryption to get the plaintext private key, and save it in memory together with the key obtained above
+(6)Read the ciphertext private key in keypath, use passcode for AES decryption to get the plaintext private key, and save it in memory together with the key obtained above

-（7）At the same time, set the sliding window for the kV saved in the memory, and delete the kV in case of timeout
+(7)At the same time, set the sliding window for the kV saved in the memory, and delete the kV in case of timeout

-（8）When the unlocking method is called again, if the clear text private key of the keypath still exists in memory, the time window will be reset
+(8)When the unlocking method is called again, if the clear text private key of the keypath still exists in memory, the time window will be reset

-5. Only keypath and passcode are needed to lock the interface.
+5.Only keypath and passcode are needed to lock the interface.
 The purpose is to clear the plaintext private key saved in the memory of the account

-6. Only keypath and passcode are needed to obtain the plaintext private key interface.
+6.Only keypath and passcode are needed to obtain the plaintext private key interface.
 The purpose is to obtain the plaintext private key saved in the memory of the account

-7. Two commands are provided: lock command "./xchain-cli account lock" and unlock command "./xchain-cli account unlock" "./xchain-cli account lock --keyPath data/keys --passcode fjd9c8bj3kvidj3n" --> call the lock interface "./xchain-cli account unlock --keyPath data/keys --passcode fjd9c8bj3kvidj3n --expiredTime 5" --> call the unlock interface
+7.Two commands are provided: lock command "./xchain-cli account lock" and unlock command "./xchain-cli account unlock" "./xchain-cli account lock --keyPath data/keys --passcode fjd9c8bj3kvidj3n" --> call the lock interface "./xchain-cli account unlock --keyPath data/keys --passcode fjd9c8bj3kvidj3n --expiredTime 5" --> call the unlock interface